ArghyaChatterjee/Isaac-Lab-Tutorial/README.md

 ```
 python scripts/tutorials/00_sim/create_empty.py
 ```
 The above command should launch the simulator and display a window with a black viewport.
 You can exit the script by pressing Ctrl+C on your terminal.
-On Windows machines, please terminate the process from Command Prompt using Ctrl+Break or Ctrl+fn+B.
+On Windows machines, please terminate the process from Command Prompt using `Ctrl+Break` or `Ctrl+fn+B`.

 Simulator with a black window.
 If you see this, then the installation was successful!